e1000r/getCryptoPrice/README.md

-# getCriptoPrice
+# getCryptoPrice
-API to connect to Binance and get price and variation (%) from criptos
+API to connect to Binance and get price and variation (%) from cryptos